 THE PAYMENT FOR CRITICAL SKILLS MUST BE A SEPARATE PAYMENT REFERENCE SURNAME-CSV

-In order to facilitate this process please send separately from your original application an email to Teddy Mapuvire email@example.com with the following attachments:
+In order to facilitate this process please send separately from your original application and email to firstname.lastname@example.org with the following attachments:

 1. SAQA certificates on all foreign qualifications – certified and scanned

-3. Current copy of ID/Passport – Certified and scanned
+3. A current copy of ID/Passport – Certified and scanned

 4. Copy of VISA/Permit page if already in South Africa